gbdev/gb-asm-tutorial/src/part3/title-screen.md

 ## Initiating the Title Screen

-In our title screens "InitTitleScreen" function, we'll do teh following:
+In our title screens "InitTitleScreen" function, we'll do the following:
 * draw the title screen graphic
 * draw our "press a to play"
 * turn on the LCD.